Lupin the IIIrd the Movie: The Immortal Bloodline

-is a 2025 Japanese anime film directed by Takeshi Koike from a screenplay by Yūya Takahashi, based on the Lupin III manga series by Monkey Punch, serving as the thirteenth Lupin the Third film and the final entry in the Lupin the IIIrd saga.
+is a 2025 Japanese animated film directed by Takeshi Koike from a screenplay by Yūya Takahashi, based on the Lupin III manga series by Monkey Punch, serving as the thirteenth Lupin the Third film and the final entry in the Lupin the IIIrd saga.
+It reuses plot elements from the very first movie, The Mystery of Mamo, of which it serves as a prequel.

 Produced by TMS Entertainment and animated by Telecom Animation Film, the film was released in Japan by Toho Next on June 27, 2025.
+GKIDS released it in North America on January 4, 2026.
+The film was released on DVD & Blu-ray in Japan on March 25, 2026 and digitally in the US and Canada on March 23.